pedrycz/token-basket/README.md

 ### Deployment

-TokenBasket constructor takes 4 parameters:
+TokenBasket constructor takes 5 parameters:
  1. token basket name
  2. token basket symbol
+ 3. number of decimal places
- 3. array of holdings (addresses of underlying token contracts)
+ 4. array of holdings (addresses of underlying token contracts)
- 4. array of holding weights in the basket
+ 5. array of holding weights in the basket

 That's how Example Token Basket could be deployed: